CreefordSanchez/the-typing-of-a-death/README.md

 ## Tutorial

-When the game loads, press Start to start the game.<br>
+When the game loads, press Start to start the game.
 There will be a short delay before the game fully begins.
 <img src='./source/media/img/git-homescreen.png'>